devopswithcloud/GoogleCloudPlatform/V2/IAM/2-gcp_iam_policies.md

   PROJECT_ID=$(gcloud config get-value project)
   ```

-By listing the current IAM policies, we can verify that Siva does not have any roles that allow him to interact with the GCS bucket, such as `roles/storage.objectViewer`.
+By listing the current IAM policies, we can verify that akash does not have any roles that allow him to interact with the GCS bucket, such as `roles/storage.objectViewer`.

 ---